back

 Will I Be Eligible for These Loans?

-As you know now, subsidized loans are available to borrowers that demonstrate financial need.
+As you know now, subsidized loans are available to borrowers who demonstrate financial need.
 The good news is that there is no income cutoff.
 Eligibility depends on how much you or your family can contribute to schooling.
 In most cases, your school will provide you with an estimate of what you will receive.

 To be eligible for these federal loan options, you must:

-• Be a U.S. citizen or permanent resident.
+• Be a U.S. citizen or permanent resident

-• Have not defaulted or owe a refund to any previous aid program.
+• Have not defaulted or owe a refund to any previous aid program

-• Have enrollment for at least half-time each semester.
+• Have enrollment for at least half-time each semester

-• Maintain satisfactory academic progress.
+• Maintain satisfactory academic progress

 There are some requirements that your school must also fulfill if you are seeking a subsidized or unsubsidized loan: